isomerpages/nlb-learning/_singapore/Adults/Content on Vanishing Trades.md

 Sullivan, Margaret.
 (1993). <i> “Can survive, la”: cottage industries in high-rise Singapore. </i> Singapore: G. Brash.
 (Call no.: RCLOS 338.634095957 SUL)
 <br>
 <img src="/images/Singapore%20Vanishing%20Trades/CanSurviveLa.png" style="width:200px;">
-<p>Produced by the National Archives of Singapore's Oral History Department, this resource documents 20 vanishing trades of yesteryear.</p>
+<p>Produced by the National Archives of Singapore's Oral History Department, this resource documents 20 vanishing trades of yesteryear.
+While many trades covered in this book are still on the brink of vanishing, certain trades featured like </p>